alirezanaeimi83/it-resources/Documentation/Checklist/PC-OS-Restore.md

 Service Breakdown:
 -------------------------
 • Removed bloatware that can cause system slowdown and deliver advertisements.*
-• Windows updated to latest version available for this unit.
+• Windows updated to the latest version available for this unit.
-• Drivers updated to latest version provided by manufacturer:
+• Drivers updated to the latest version provided by manufacturer:
 ---
 • Installed requested software:
 ---